ManishReddyN/diy-portfolio/README.md

 ### License 📝

-This project is licensed under the Mozilla Public License 2.0 - see the LICENSE.md file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the LICENSE file for details.

 ***